 - Brushing and powder removal

 - Polishing and Plating

 Once you upload your 3D model to our website, it is received by a Sculpteo team member, who expertly places the model into the next available batch.
-The printer we use for 3D printing binder jetting stainless steel is an Exone M-Flex.
+The printer we use for 3D printing binder jetting Steel / Bronze 420SS/BR is an Exone M-Flex.